 These were provided for the Landing Signal Officer's benefit in judging the orientation of an approaching aircraft at night.
 See:

 These were added at some point in the early 1940s for IFF (Identification Friend or Foe) and signaling purposes.
-They consisted of three lights, red/green/amber, on the fuselage belly or under the right wing and a white light on the top of the fuselage (I'm not sure how standard the white light was).
+They consisted of three lights, red/green/amber (lenses, not bulbs), on the fuselage belly or under the right wing and a white light on the top of the fuselage (I'm not sure how standard the white light was).

 The lights could be separately turned on and off and also used to flash a Morse code signal with a "key" switch.